-Tottenham set up in a 4-2-3-1 in possession.
-Harry Winks and Moussa Sissoko were the deeper-lying midfielders, with Son Heung-min, Dele Alli and Christian Eriksen operating as an attacking midfield trio behind Harry Kane.
+Tottenham set up in a 4-2-3-1 in possession; Harry Winks and Moussa Sissoko were the deeper-lying midfielders; Son Heung-min, Dele Alli and Christian Eriksen operated behind Harry Kane

-Spurs maintained the same shape out of possession and looked to press Liverpool relatively high up the pitch.
-Alli was responsible for locking on to single pivot Fabinho, while the back four took responsibility for the Reds’ dangerous front three.
+Spurs maintained the same shape out of possession and looked to press Liverpool relatively high up the pitch; Alli was responsible for targeting Liverpool’s single pivot, Fabinho

-On the ball, Tottenham tried to focus on getting their attacking midfielders – here Alli and Eriksen – in between the Liverpool lines.
-They managed this well, but then struggled to penetrate the Reds’ compact back four.
+Tottenham attempted to get their attacking midfielders in between the lines; they managed this well, but then struggled to penetrate Liverpool’s compact defence

-Full-backs Kieran Trippier and Danny Rose were consistent outballs in possession, but the positioning of Mo Salah and Sadio Mane meant they could only be found with slower, aerial balls.
+Full-backs Kieran Trippier and Danny Rose offered consistent outlets in possession, but the positioning of Liverpool’s attackers meant they could only be found with slower, aerial balls

-Liverpool set up in their familiar 4-3-3 formation, with Fabinho as the single pivot at the base of the midfield and full-backs Trent Alexander-Arnold and Andy Robertson pushing high to provide width.
-Sadio Mane and Mo Salah were thus able to drift inside, closer to Roberto Firmino.
+Liverpool set up in their familiar 4-3-3 formation; Fabinho operated at the base of their midfield, and their full-backs Trent Alexander-Arnold and Andy Robertson advanced to provide width

-This allowed the wide attackers to block off the passing lines into the Tottenham full-backs – in this case, Salah covering the ball to Danny Rose – while the advanced central midfielder on the same side would jump to press his Spurs equivalent.
-This would then force the man in possession to look back inside.
+Their wide attackers attempted to block the passing lines into Tottenham’s full-backs; the advanced central midfielder on the same side would move to press his Spurs equivalent

-Substitute Divock Origi made the same dropping movement towards the ball as Firmino – but the Tottenham centre-backs maintained their position because of the sustained threat of Mane in behind.
+Liverpool substitute Divock Origi made the same movement towards the ball as Roberto Firmino, but Tottenham’s central defenders maintained their position because of the threat posed by Sadio Mané